bearpelican/lyft-perception-challenge/README.md

 Tried several different architectures in this [notebook](./workspace/Example/lyft-unet-train34-arch-speed.ipynb).
 Chose the one suited best for speed and accuracy.

 Original U-net: 3x slower to train
 U-net with VGG11 backbone: 1.5x slower.
-Not as accurate
+Not as accurate.
+This [paper](http://www.cs.umanitoba.ca/~ywang/papers/cvpr17.pdf) seems to think Resnets work better as a backbone too
 U-net with Resnet50 backbone: 2x slower
 U-net + LSTM with Resnet34 backbone:
 * Ran the encoder through an LSTM before sending it to the decoder.
 Used an RNN to encode temporal video data.
 Inspired by  STFCN [paper](https://arxiv.org/pdf/1608.05971.pdf).